parski/River/README.md

 ##### Archive

 Use a different directory for each revision.
 If the original peer removes all the files and pushes a revision the archive strategy will still have the latest non-sabotagued revision.
+Not as mad as it sounds if the user's file system supports deduplication.